-- Vital health record, which includes emergency contacts, health history, and current health issues such as food allergies or asthma - An authorization to treat and share health information as needed - Annual physical examination with a complete immunization record.
+- Vital health record, which includes emergency contacts, health history, and current health issues such as food allergies or asthma. - An authorization to treat and share health information as needed. - Annual physical examination with a complete immunization record. - COVID-19 vaccination or documentation of medical or religious exemption. - Specific medical forms for provision of care at school for severe allergies, asthma, diabetes, or other health conditions. - Baseline ImPACT test (related to management of concussions) to be taken every two years.

-The information that is entered when the student begins at Thayer will remain in the system.
-It is critical that a parent reviews the information each year, making sure to include any new health updates that have developed over the summer, before submitting the requirement for review by the nurses.
+The information that is entered in the Vital Health Record when the student begins at Thayer will remain in the system.
+It is critical that a parent/guardian reviews the information each year, making sure to include any new health updates that have developed over the summer, before submitting the requirement for review by the School Nurses.